Miguel Cabrera Preview, Player Props: Tigers vs. Twins

-Miguel Cabrera -- with a slugging percentage of .389 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Minnesota Twins, with Bailey Ober on the mound, on August 15 at 7:40 PM ET.
+Miguel Cabrera -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers against the Minnesota Twins, with Kenta Maeda on the mound, on August 16 at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-4 with an RBI) against the Red Sox.
+In his most recent game, he notched a home run while going 1-for-3 against the Twins.

 Miguel Cabrera Game Info & Props vs. the Twins